 Dover-Foxcroft is a very small town located in the state of Maine.
 With a population of 4,558 people and just one neighborhood, Dover-Foxcroft is the 96th largest community in Maine.
-Much of the housing stock in Dover-Foxcroft was built prior to World War II, making it one of the older and more historic towns in the country.
+Dover-Foxcroft has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Dover-Foxcroft is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Dover-Foxcroft is a town of professionals, managers, and service providers.
 There are especially a lot of people living in Dover-Foxcroft who work in management occupations (13.09%), healthcare (11.44%), and teaching (5.99%).